Wednesday 28 December 2022

 I personally would prefer you never lecture me on how you want me to think, but rather sketch out circumstances that make me agree with your line of thinking.
 But if you must lecture me on 2022 values, for heaven's sake, do it in a modern retelling of Persuasion.

 The kind of disappointment that this movie was can be adequately explained by simply watching the first two minutes of the movie.
 It opened with such a beautiful scene, Anne Elliot and Frederick Wentworth as young lovers on the cliffside obviously enamored of each other as she tells you she was once persuaded to give him up and we watch a single tear streak down his face.
 It's gorgeous and it had my hopes up that this would be a truly beautiful movie.
 And then it disappointed me because the next sentence was, and I quote "Now, I'm single and thriving; I spend my time drinking fine wines, enjoying warm baths, and lying face down on my bed.
 Like I said, thriving."
 This movie has gotten a lot of flack for being too modern.
 I have to agree to an extent.
 If you want to modernize Persuasion then do a modern retelling.
 If you want it set in the Regency era, do us a favor and don't make Anne Elliot a rude, drunk person who discusses exes and nearly pees on screen.
-I do not watch period dramas to watch people pee in the woods in their long skirts, or to watch sisters discuss "self-care," or have the man you're pining after go from being an "ex" to being a friend and all the horror of that.
+I do not watch period dramas to watch people pee in the woods in their long skirts, or to watch sisters discuss "self-care," or have the man you're pining after go from being an "ex" to being a friend and all the "horror" of that.
 I watch period dramas for the romanticism captured so beautifully in the opening scene, for the longing, for the painfully adhered to propriety and the knowledge that by staying true to your morals you'll have a happy ending at the end of the story in the most romantic and beautiful of English settings.

 If you want Anne Elliot to talk about being "single and thriving" in a facetious way and have it actually be funny, then I implore you to make it a modern retelling of the story.
 This adaptation flickered from beautiful to modern in the most odd ways and it failed to be romantic because it was jarringly modern and it failed to be funny because it was weirdly regency/romantic.
 It was neither thing and the audience felt the push and pull of both these mismatched tones throughout the whole movie.
 Just when you'd think ok, it's just a quirky and fun adaptation of Persuasion, it's kind of funny, just roll with it, it would become sweeping and romantic and regency again.
 Just when you were about to lose yourself in the drama of manners it would spring modern bullshit on you.
 It kept clashing with itself and it was an unfortunate state of affairs.
 Either movie could have been great.
 I would have been happy to watch both.
-But both tones constantly clashing with each other did not leave a satisfactory result.
+But both tones constantly clashing with each other did not leave us with a satisfactory result.

 The Elliot family in Netflix's Persuasion 2022